ansys/pyfluent/doc/source/user_guide/general_settings.rst

 Checking the mesh
 -----------------
-The following example shows a comparison between the TUI command and the python code for performing various mesh consistency checks and displays a report in the console that lists domain extents, volume statistics, face area statistics, any warnings, and information about various check and mesh failures.
+The following example shows a comparison between the TUI command and the Python code for performing mesh consistency checks and displaying a report in the console that lists domain extents, volume statistics, face area statistics, any warnings, and information about failures.

-TUI command
+The level of information shown depends on the setting specified for the verbosity (level 0 to 3).

+**TUI command**

 .. code:: scheme

     /mesh/check

-Python command
+    /mesh/check-verbosity 1

+**Python code**

 .. code:: python